wariskhan1/Software-Engineering-Coursework/CODE_OF_CONDUCT.md

     record attendance.

 * **Requirements** - Always follow the instructions and specifications of the Client.
-Inform the client inform about improvements/developments as soon as possible by verbal communication during class or email if necessary.
+Inform the client about improvements/developments as soon as possible by verbal communication during class or email if necessary.

 * **Dereliction** - In the case of dereliction of duty, a group meeting will be held to help the team member.
 If the attitude and work does not correlate with change, the evidence will be forwarded to a member of staff for further action if needed.